 The first rule is not to rely on file deletion, quick formatting or re-formatting through an operating system such as Windows – all of these methods either don't delete the file on the drive (simply the reference to it in the file allocation table) or can be reversed later with the right tool.
 Low-level formatting can securely wipe data but the effectiveness could still depend on the operating system used to carry out the action so it's best not rely on it.

 Disk wiping is a non-destructive way of permanently removing data very different from data destruction, either physical or using a degaussing system that does the same job at the expense of destroying the drive itself.

 There are a surprising number of high-quality tools (see end for selected suggestions), most offered as freeware or as limited versions of paid products.

 Simple file or directory shredding can be done from within the OS as can the wiping of a partition.
 However, deleting an entire drive running an OS requires using a tool that can create boot media to do that from outside the environment, either on media or a USB stick.

 Thinking laterally, it is also possible to fully encrypt data on a drive before deleting the key.
-The three issues with this – first deleted data on the surface of the drive won’t be encrypted unless full-disk encryption is being used and there is always the very remote chance that the encryption scheme will be cracked in the future.
-Third, it will potentially take a lot longer to use encryption than satisfactory data wiping.
+The main issues with this – first deleted data on the surface of the drive won't be encrypted unless full-disk encryption is being used, and then there is always the very remote chance that the encryption scheme will be cracked in the future.

 All wiping tools randomly overwrite storage but the method used to do this varies from tool to tool.
 One way is to use products that adopt a defined method while all will also usually allow the user to implement a random 1-pass approach.